 - You’re a parent or guardian of a special needs child that is dependent upon your income.

-- You are a business owner and want to ensure your business partners/beneficiaries are able to continue running said business upon your passing.
+- You are a business owner and want to ensure your business partners/beneficiaries can continue running said business upon your passing.

-4. How much whole life insurance coverage do you need?
+4. How much whole life insurance coverage do I need?

-How much whole life insurance coverage you need will depend on your long-term financial responsibilities, who is dependent on your income, the cost of final expenses and more.
-Our life insurance calculator is a good place to start when trying to figure out how much coverage is right for you and your family.
+How much life insurance coverage you need will depend on your long-term financial responsibilities, your income, the cost of final expenses, and more.
+Our life insurance calculator is a good place to start when figuring out how much coverage is right for you and your family.
 Our experienced licensed insurance agents here at SelectQuote can also help you find the right coverage amount for your specific situation.

 5. Do I understand the cash value of a whole life insurance policy?